jricoiii/jricoiii/content/courses/stat159/weekly-agenda.md

 1. Welcome to Class

 2. Course Structure
   -  Modules
   -  Hybrid

 3. Group (of 4) Breakout - I
   - Introduce yourself
   - Why attending college?
-  - A show or series that you hav enjoyed this summer? (or something fun you've been up to...)
+  - A show or series that you have enjoyed this summer? (or something fun you've been up to...)

 4. Overview of Semester